Ryman Hospitality Properties: Gaylord Broadcasting

 The company was aware of the Grand Ole Opry's business expansion in the 1970s and early 1980s, with Edward considering that company as a fit for Gaylord Broadcasting.
-The Opry and its associated businesses (including Opryland USA, Opryland Hotel, The Nashville Network, WSM & WSM-FM) were caught in the middle of the hostile takeover of their owner, National Life and Accident Insurance Company, by American General, and were put up for sale by the new parent shortly after the takeover was complete.
+The Opry and its associated businesses (including Opryland USA, Opryland Hotel, The Nashville Network, Ryman Auditorium, WSM & WSM-FM) were caught in the middle of the hostile takeover of their owner, NLT Corporation, by American General Insurance, and were put up for sale by the new parent shortly after the takeover was complete.
 Gaylord Broadcasting agreed to buy the Opry properties in September 1983.
 The holding company for the acquisitions was renamed from WSM, Inc. to Opryland USA, Inc. and continued under existing management.
+These acquisitions form the base of the company that exists today.

-Gaylord followed up that acquisition with an attempt to purchase the Texas Rangers, to no avail.
+Gaylord followed up the Opry acquisition with an attempt to purchase the Texas Rangers, to no avail.

 Opryland USA started the Gaylord Syndicom division on July 15, 1984, to develop syndicated TV programs.
 While in 1985, Acuff-Rose Music, an established country music publisher, was acquired by its Opryland Music Group Gaylord opened in 1985 the General Jackson river and paddle-wheel showboat, as an attraction at the Opryland theme park.
 In 1987, Gaylord Production Company had reached a co-development and co-production deal with Four Point Entertainment, to generate products for first-run syndication, home video and network.

 With Opryland efforts producing success, Gaylord had his organization focus on Opryland in the late 1980s, while TV operation increased profits during that time.
 Gaylord Broadcasting was able to sell television stations WTVT in Tampa and WVUE in New Orleans for $365 million in 1987 while getting a $100 million tax credit for selling to a minority-owned company with the condition that the proceeds would be rolled into a media-released purchase within two years.
 However, to meet the deadline, Gaylord overpaid for a California cable television company and, in doing so, incurred a heavy debt load.